-This blog brings you the facts on the best country for this transplant surgery, including side-by-side cost comparisons, recovery expectations, and the countries now leading the surgery.
+This blog brings you a look at the best country for this transplant surgery, including side-by-side cost comparisons, recovery expectations, and what makes them the best.

 India is the best country for this transplant surgery, as it combines high-quality care with low costs and strong survival rates.
 Top experts and world-class infrastructure supports India’s high liver transplant success rates of 95%.